OGGM/oggm/docs/shop.rst

     :width: 100%
     :align: left

-Users should choose the map border parameter depending on the expected glacier growth in their simulations.
-For simulations into the 21st century, a border value of 80 is sufficient.
+Users should choose the border parameter depending on the expected glacier growth in their simulations.
+For simulations into the 21<sup>st</sup> century, a border value of 80 is sufficient.
-For runs into the Little Ice Age, a border value of 160 or 240 is recommended.
+For runs including the Little Ice Age, a border value of 160 or 240 is recommended.

 Users should be aware that the amount of data to download isn't small, especially for full directories at processing level 3 and 4.
+It is recommended to always pick the smallest border value suitable for your research question, and to start your runs from level 5 if possible.
 Here is an indicative table for the total amount of data with ERA5 centerlines for all 19 RGI regions:

 ======  =====  =====  =====  =====
 Level   B  10  B  80  B 160  B 240